Joshua Colley

-Early life
+Background

-Joshua Robert Colley was born on January 20, 2002, to Brad and Robbie Lynn Colley.
-Colley was raised in Trinity, Florida.
+Joshua Robert Colley was born on January 20, 2002 in New Port Richey, Florida, to Brad and Robbie Lynn Colley.
+He grew up in Trinity, Florida.
 He has a twin brother named Cameron.

 Career

 Colley played the role of Les in the musical Newsies between March 11, 2013, and February 2, 2014.
-In January 2014, it was announced that Colley would play the role of Gavroche in the Broadway revival of Les Misérables, alternating in that role with Gaten Matarazzo.
-Colley started with the show when it began previews on March 1, 2014, and performed until March 1, 2015.
-The Huffington Post called Colley's performance "'grounded and believable and anything but an outtake from Oliver!"

-In 2014, Colley was cast as the voice of Pig Robinson in the Nick Jr. Channel animated television show Peter Rabbit.
-He voiced the role from 2014 to 2015.
+In January 2014, it was announced that he would play the role of Gavroche in the Broadway revival of Les Misérables, alternating in the role with a friend, Gaten Matarazzo.
+Colley began performing with the show when it began previews on March 1, 2014 and left on March 1, 2015.
+The Huffington Post felt his performance was "'grounded and believable and anything but an outtake from Oliver!"
+In 2014, Colley was cast as the voice of Pig Robinson in Peter Rabbit, an animated television show on Nick Jr. He voiced the role from 2014 to 2015.

-Colley played the lead role in You're a Good Man, Charlie Brown at the York Theater Company from May 24, 2016, to June 26, 2016.
+He played the lead role in You're a Good Man, Charlie Brown at the York Theater Company from May 24, 2016, to June 26, 2016.
 The cast album was released on November 18, 2016, by Broadway Records.

-He took one week off of the run to perform in The Little Mermaid at the Hollywood Bowl.
-Colley played the role of Flounder, alongside Sara Bareilles, Tituss Burgess, John Stamos, and Rebel Wilson in the first week of June 2016.

-In 2021, he joined the cast of Hulu's Sex Appeal as well as American comedy film Senior Year.

-In the third and final season of the coming-of-age series Love, Victor, Colley portrayed Liam, Victor's sharp-tongued classmate.

-In 2024, he appeared as Monty, a crow turned into a teenaged boy, in the first season of the Netflix series Dead Boy Detectives.

-He plays a teen version of Captain Hook in the 2024 Disney+ film Descendants: The Rise of Red.
+He took a week off during the run to perform in The Little Mermaid at the Hollywood Bowl.
+Colley played the role of Flounder in the first week of June 2016; Sara Bareilles was one of the stars in the show.
+In 2021, he joined the cast of Hulu's Sex Appeal as well as a comedy movie, Senior Year.
+In the final season of a Hulu series Love, Victor, he portrayed Liam, Victor's sharp-tongued classmate.
+In 2024, he played Monty, a crow who turns into a teenaged boy, in the first season of Dead Boy Detectives, a Netflix series.
+He plays Captain Hook as a teen in a 2024 Disney+ film, Descendants: The Rise of Red.
+Colley starred as Orpheus in Hadestown on Broadway, from March 3, 2026 to May 31, 2026.

 Personal life

-In a 2022 ABC News primetime documentary special about the LGBTQ+ experience, Colley spoke publicly for the first time about his sexuality; he said "I am still learning who I am and what I like. [...]
-And I don't really feel like I'm wanting to put a label on myself [...]
-It's ever-changing and ever-evolving," and added that he's "definitely not straight."
+In a 2022 ABC News primetime documentary special about the LGBTQ+ experience, Colley spoke for the first time about his sexuality, "I am still learning who I am and what I like...
+I don't really feel like I'm wanting to put a label on myself...
+It's ever-changing and ever-evolving," He said he is "definitely not straight."